joagonca/jira_comm_vs_compl/README.md

 ## Secret File Format

-The secret file should contain your JIRA username on the first line and your JIRA password on the second line.
+The secret file should contain your JIRA API token on a single line.
 For example:
 ```
-your_username
-your_password
+your_api_token
 ```

+To create a JIRA API token:
+1. Go to your Atlassian account settings: https://id.atlassian.com/manage-profile/security/api-tokens
+2. Click "Create API token"
+3. Give it a label and copy the generated token
+4. Save the token in your secret file

 ## Usage